Learning Representations that Support Extrapolation: Experiments

 \subsection{Comparison with Other Normalization Techniques}

-We considered a wide range of techniques as alternatives to TCN.
+We considered a wide range of techniques as alternatives to context normalization.
 First, we compared to \textit{batch normalization} \cite{ioffe2015batch}, in which normalization statistics are computed over the batch dimension.
-Just as with TCN, we applied batch normalization to the embedding vector $\textbf{z}$ for each image in a sequence.
+Just as with context normalization, we applied batch normalization to the embedding vector $\textbf{z}$ for each image in a sequence.

 In our default implementation, we evaluate performance on the test set in batches with the same size ($N = 32$) as during training, and compute batch normalization statistics online directly from these test batches.
 We did this to give batch normalization the best possible chance of extrapolating to domains with statistics that are different than the training set, but we note that, in the standard approach to batch normalization, normalization statistics during test are computed from the \textit{training set}, to prevent the need to have batches during evaluation.
 We therefore also compared to a model that included batch normalization with statistics during evaluation computed from the entire training set.